10 Natural Lice Treatments For Adults & Kids That Actually Work

 If home remedies aren't for you, there are still natural options for treating your child's (or your own) lice outbreak.
-There are several natural and plant-based products on the market, including LiceLogic Natural Head Lice Shampoo, Head Hunters Naturals Pro Lice Treatment, and EucoClean All-Natural Lice Treatment Spray (which can be used on cloth-based products around the home that might have come in contact with the infected child's hair, including bedding, pillows, sofa cushions, plush toys, and more).
+There are several natural and plant-based products on the market, including LiceLogic Natural Head Lice Shampoo, and Head Hunters Naturals Pro Lice Treatment.

 Overall, no home remedy has been shown to be totally effective in treating a lice infestation.
 Whatever treatment method you use, manual removal (meaning doing the hard time combing through your child's hair, strand-by-strand, and removing any lice and eggs you see) will always make it far more effective.